-It’s official: Millennials are the largest generation in the workforce.
-As of 2017, 56 million millennials were either employed or seeking work, according to the Pew Research Center.
+As of 2018, more than one-third of American workers (35%) were millennials, making them the largest generation in the U.S. labor force, according to the Pew Research Center.
 Chances are your warehouse already employs a few of these digital natives.

 As the ecommerce fulfillment industry experiences rapid change, millennials are both a blessing and a curse.
 They offer valuable skills and insights, especially in the warehouse.
 Having grown up in a connected world, they can quickly grasp and advance new technologies to promote understanding and efficiency.